xuejianbin/gotify-tray/README.md

 - Manually delete received messages.
 - Go through a history of all previously received messages.
 - Receive missed messages after losing network connection.
+- add auto startup when boot (new)
+- add app id filter when the notification you want not to show (new)
+- hide the server secret key (new)

 ## Images